Custom Search

-The flow factor - Kv - is also in common use, but express the capacity in SI-units.
+The flow factor - Kv - is also commonly used with capacity in SI-units.

 The flow coefficient - Cv - required for a specific application can be estimated by using specific formulas for the different fluids or gases.
-With the estimated Cv value - the correct valve can be selected from the manufacturers catalogues.
+With an estimated Cv value - the correct size of control valve can be selected from the manufacturers catalogs.

-For liquids the flow coefficient - Cv - expresses the flow capacity in gallons per minute (GPM) of 60oF water with a pressure drop of 1 psi (lb/in2).
+For liquids the flow coefficient - Cv -is expressed with water flow capacity in gallons per minute (GPM) of 60oF with pressure drop 1 psi (lb/in2).

 Cv = q (SG / dp)1/2 (1)